Carreau/one-extra-fact/README.md

 ---
 This course is an introduction to research computing and data analysis for people with little or no previous training in either.
-It can be used either as the core of a one-semester course for graduate or undergraduate students, or for self-study by people who plan to enroll in a program like the [Insight Data Science][insight] Fellows Program.
+It can be used either as the core of a one-semester course for graduate students or senior undergraduates, or for self-study by people who plan to enroll in a program like the [Insight Data Science][insight] Fellows Program.
 The course and related software freely available under [an open licence](./license/), and can be viewed on [the course's website][site].

+This course assumes 30 contact hours
+(i.e., 3 hours/week for 12 weeks minus time for guest speakers, exam prep, and so on).
+The pace is based on what [Software Carpentry][swc] and [Data Carpentry][dc] routinely achieve in their two-day workshops, and on the University of Florida's experience with [Data Carpentry for Biologists][dcb].

 Questions, suggestions, and corrections are very welcome: please [file an issue][issues]